cwarden45/DTC_Scripts/Sequencing.com/README.md

 Starting with this data, I also tested using [T1K](https://github.com/mourisl/T1K).
 The *T1K* results were produced using `run_T1K.sh`, and most output files are saved in `HLA-T1K.zip`.

 I also tested using *HISAT-genotype*, but I needed to modify the provided `setup.sh` file to use the uploaded `setup-HISAT-genotype.sh` for installation.
 I then used `run_HISAT-genotype-python3-v2.sh` to run the analysis.
+I shortened the file name to the uploaded `assembly_graph-hla.CharlesWarden-NG1J8B7TDM.report` file.

 ## Raw Re-Analysis for SNP and Small Indel Calling